-Starting April 5, 2018, the LCAA is bringing back their Plein Air Group and we're calling it "Plein Air Thursdays".
+Starting in April, the LCAA has brought back their Plein Air Group.
+We call it "Plein Air Thursdays".
 We're looking for artists who love the thrill of painting outdoors--all skill levels, any media.
 Every week artists will meet at a different location where they will paint or sketch from life--landscapes, street scenes, gardens and waterways..
 Hours may vary and require an occasional entrance fee for special painting locations.
 An LCAA monitor will be available to answer questions about Plein Air in general or the scheduled events.
 This will be a supportive group willing to share techniques, experiences and their passion for painting outdoors.
 No commitment needed--just show up with your painting supplies and equipment (see suggestions below).

 A link to our scheduled locations is available on our new Facebook Page, LCAA Plein Air Thursdays, at https://www.facebook.com/LCAAPleinAirThursdays/.
 A logon to Facebook is not necessary.
 We strongly suggest checking the schedule weekly for periodic updates.
 If you prefer to get email notifications regarding the events, go to the LCAA Plein Air Thursdays Facebook page and "Send Message" with your name and email address.